It’s an overcast Tuesday before Thanksgiving.

-Java oozes into the air, it’s warm, and time ticks slower than a heartbeat.
+Java oozes into the air and a colors the mood.
+It’s warm, and time ticks slower than a heartbeat in this coffee shop.
 At the table across from me, a tutor sits down with her tutee, setting out a few notebooks, a calculator, and a couple pencils, preparing to chip away.
-At the adjacent table, a bald, lithe man, probably in his twenties, is hard at work in front of a laptop, fingers momentarily rising, then quickly whipping back down to lash their next key, immersed in whatever his headphones are playing.
-At the next table, closer to me, a young, blonde-haired boy carelessly flicks fingers across an iPad while a woman, across from him, presumably his mother, dips into a fresh StarTribune.
+At the adjacent table, a lithe man, bald, but in his twenties, is hard at work in front of a laptop, fingers momentarily rising, then quickly whipping back down to lash their next key, immersed in whatever his headphones are playing.
+At the next table, closer to me, a young, blonde-haired boy carelessly flicks fingers across an iPad while his mom, across from him, dips into a fresh StarTribune.
 A hot coffee rests next to her elbow.

-Meanwhile, at the counter, orders are taken, made, and distributed, all amidst a flurry of fluttering hands, quickly pouring, whipping, and stirring together customized drinks.
-Frequently, there are resounding clinks as a handful of coins fall into a glass bowl: a considerate tip.
+At the counter, orders are taken, made, and distributed, all amidst a flurry of fluttering hands, quickly pouring, whipping, and stirring together customized drinks.
+Frequently, there are resounding clinks as a pinch of coins fall into a glass bowl: a considerate tip.

 My interviewer is running late.